tommuxworthy/project-01/README.md

 # project-01
 This was my first project of the General Assembly Software Engineering Immersive course (Week 4).
+This was a solo project.

 **Timeframe**
 -
-- 5 days in a pair
+- 5 days.

 Javascript Snake Game
 -